trealla-prolog/trealla/README.md

 See the *library/raylib.pl* and *samples/testraylib.pl* for an example usage including passing and returning structs by value.

+See the *library/curl.pl* and *samples/testcurl.pl* for an example usage downloading a file.

 This is an example using SQLITE.
 Given the code in *samples/sqlite3.pl*...